Gall bladder cancer

 Back to top

-Having investigations and treatment for cancer can be a very stressful experience.
-You may have many emotions including anxiety, anger and fear.
+Having tests and treatment for cancer can be very stressful.
+You may have many different emotions, including anxiety, anger and fear.
 These are all normal reactions and are part of the process that many people go through when trying to come to terms with their condition.